BF Data Validation (DVL) Bugs Class

 Definition

-Data Validation (DVL) class – Data are validated (syntax check) or sanitized (escape, filter, repair) improperly.
+Data Validation (DVL) class – Data are validated (i.e., syntax check) or sanitized (i.e., escape, filter, or repair) improperly.

 Taxonomy